vous pouvez faire glisser l'écran de gauche à droite pour voir les jobsutilisez les flèches de votre clavier ( and ) pour voir les différents jobs

 Caring for the world, one person at a time, inspires and unites the people of Johnson & Johnson.
 We embrace innovation - bringing ideas, products and services to life to advance the health and well-being of people around the world.
 We believe in collaboration which has led to breakthrough after breakthrough, from medical miracles that have changed lives, to the simple consumer products that make every day a little better.
 Our over 125,000 employees in 60 countries are united in a common mission: To help people everywhere live longer, healthier, happier lives.

 The Clinical Data Management department supports worldwide all data management activities through the different clinical development phases, from phase 0 to phase IV.
 We translate the clinical study protocols into user-friendly data capture tools and integrate the different data streams into standardized datasets.
 We ensure data completeness and data integrity through an ongoing data curation process.
 In the end we are responsible for transforming data into analysable information which builds our knowledge to get new drugs to the market quicker to serve high unmet medical needs.
 In the Clinical Data Management department, we currently have an internship position for a data scientist (m/f).

 description de la fonction

-Requirement The candidate must be a registered student for the entire course of the internship.
-Unfortunately, graduates that are currently not enrolled in a study program are not eligible.
+Requirements: The candidate must be a registered student for the entire course of the internship.
+Unfortunately, graduates that are currently not enrolled in a study program are not eligible for this internship.
 If you are interested in applying for this challenging internship, please send an e-mail to RA-RNDBE-InternBelg@ITS.JNJ.com, including your resume and a short motivation.